learnbyexample/Command-line-text-processing/perl_the_swiss_knife.md

     * `-p` will print the record, including any changes made
     * newline character being default record separator
     * `$_` will contain the input record content, including the record separator (unlike `sed` and `awk`)
+    * any directory name appearing in file arguments passed will be automatically ignored
 * and similar to other commands, `perl` will work with both stdin and file input

 ```bash